 Danesh: It absolutely is addictive.
-The amount of research on neurobiological effect of tobacco surpasses any other substance and is conclusive.
+The amount of research on the neurobiological effect of tobacco surpasses any other substance and is conclusive.
 Method of administration matters, smoking being most habit-forming, but any other form of administration stimulates the brain to want more and develop tolerance.
-Any nicotine containing product is habit – forming.
+Any nicotine-containing product is habit-forming.

-Don: Have done rapé only three times.
-Two of those I was tripping on ayahuasca at a ceremony.
-For me the rape was very shocking.
+Don: Have done shamanic snuff only three times.
+In two of those, I was tripping on ayahuasca at a ceremony.
+For me, the rape was very shocking.
 I found myself humbly thanking all existence for 20 minutes following.
-Over all I loved the experience and it is NOT something I would do everyday.
+Overall I loved the experience and it is NOT something I would do every day.

 Kevin: By using B3 ( niacin) the flushing variety several hours before rapé it reduces the addictive aspect somewhat.
 B3 and nicotine are taken up by the same receptors in the body.
 If those receptors are in need of B3 and rapé is used then the nicotine gets absorbed.
 This is not good, especially over a long period of time.
-I am willing to bet that at one time there was a requirement to load up on B3 containing foods before using rapé.
+I am willing to bet that at one time there was a requirement to load up on B3-containing foods before using it.

-In the meanwhile, I will be happy to hear from your experiences.
+In the meantime, I will be happy to hear about your experiences.
 Feel free to use the comment section below.